Bankroll Management Tips for Craps Players

 With more than 4+ years of experience in the iGaming industry, Boris Atanasov writes exciting content about slots, video poker, roulette and blackjack.

-Craps is a fun game to play, whether online or in a live, brick-and-mortar casino but there is always a chance to go broke.
-To avoid losing their money and ensure more time and more excitement on the craps table, players should learn how to manage their funds in an optimal way.
-This starts with setting up a proper bankroll and knowing how much to bet on each roll of the dice.
+Craps is a fun game to play, whether online or in a live brick-and-mortar casino, but there is always a chance of going broke.
+To avoid losing money and to enjoy more time and excitement at the craps table, players should learn to manage their funds effectively.
+This process starts with establishing a proper bankroll and knowing how much to wager on each roll of the dice.

-Before going further into the concept known as bankroll management, craps players should take a couple of things into consideration.
-First and foremost, craps is a negative expectation game, which means that even those who apply the perfect strategy are likely to lose money.
+Before delving further into bankroll management, craps players should consider a few things.
+First and foremost, craps is a negative-expectation game, which means that even those who follow a perfect strategy are likely to lose money.

-The house edge, built within the game, is impossible to overcome and the longer you play, the less likely it is to turn a profit.
-This is why it is important to dispel one of the most common myths in craps play and in gambling, as a whole – having a sizable bankroll cannot help players win more money.
-It can, however, help them minimize the expected losses.
+The house edge built into the game is impossible to overcome, and the longer you play, the less likely you are to turn a profit.
+For this reason, it is important to dispel one of the most common myths in craps – and in gambling overall – the idea that having a sizable bankroll can help players win more money.
+A larger bankroll can, however, help minimize expected losses.

-Before setting up a bankroll, those who have chosen to play craps should also decide whether they wish to be recreational or advantage players.
-Most people gamble for fun and only a small fraction of them could be called professional or advantage players – in craps, in particular, this includes either some form of cheating or hunting for comps and bonuses.
-Everyone else on the craps table knows well that by losing money, they simply pay for the entertainment and the chance of scooping a nice profit only adds to the excitement of the game.
+Before setting up a bankroll, players who have chosen to play craps should also decide whether they wish to be recreational or advantage players.
+Most people gamble for fun, and only a small fraction can be considered professional or advantage players – in craps, this usually involves some form of cheating or hunting for comps and bonuses.
+Everyone else at the table understands that when they lose money, they are simply paying for entertainment, and the chance of landing a sizable profit only adds to the excitement of the game.

 Craps Bankroll Management Fundamentals